Department of Legal Languages

 >> Legal English: Which degree should I choose?

 The DLJ Legal Languages Days are part of the European Day of Languages organized by the Council of Europe.
-They offer students the opportunity to immerse themselves not only in the various languages they can hear and practice during these days, but also in the legal systems of several countries.
-In this way, they can gain an appreciation of the importance of language proficiency in general—and legal language in particular—as a key tool for professional integration and, above all, as a vehicle for diverse European legal and linguistic cultures.
+They provide students with a linguistic immersion experience in the various languages they can hear and practice during these days, as well as in the legal systems of several countries.
+In this way, students can gain an appreciation for the importance of language proficiency in general—and legal language in particular—as a key tool for professional integration and, above all, as a vehicle for diverse European legal and linguistic cultures.